 If you have seizures, you might have some concerns about epilepsy and COVID vaccines.
-In the past you may have experienced negative side effects from taking new medication.
-So, it's perfectly natural to feel worried about whether mild vaccine side effects will affect your epilepsy.
+If you’ve previously experienced negative side effects from taking new medication, you might feel worried about getting the vaccine.

 Here is what you need to know about the vaccine for COVID and seizures.

 Epilepsy and COVID vaccine – is it safe?

 Yes.
 Right now, doctors, epileptologists, and organizations that support the epilepsy community all agree that the COVID-19 vaccines are safe for people who have seizures.
 Currently vaccines are approved for individuals 18 years of age and older.

 The International League Against Epilepsy (ILAE) says that the risks from getting COVID-19 are much higher than any risks that might come from having the vaccine.
 If you have any specific concerns it’s recommended that you speak with your epilepsy specialist.

 Epilepsy and COVID vaccine - latest research

 Because the COVID-19 vaccines are fairly new, there is limited data about exactly how they affect people with epilepsy.